rettigd/vuex-simple-state/README.md

 ## Events

-State is sync'd on the input event, but you can update any event
+State is sync'd on the input event, but you can update on any event

 ```
 <input v-state.blur="'user.email'">             //Updates state on focus loss